 “I read the incredible statistics about how many people now live and work in Green Star rated buildings and communities, and so being a Green Star Champion means that I can look back and know that I have contributed a significant amount to a better built environment for people in Australia”.

-David Clark is a Director based in Sydney and has been involved with Green Star since before it was called Green Star, having developed an Australian version of BREEAM in 2002, which evolved to become the first Office Design tool in 2003.
-He is currently a member of the GBCA’s Green Star Advisory Committee and chairs the Technical Advisory Group which is overseeing the transformative new version of Green Star to be released in September 2020.
+Former Partner, David Clark was involved with Green Star since before it was called Green Star, having developed an Australian version of BREEAM in 2002, which evolved to become the first Office Design tool in 2003.
+He is a member of the GBCA’s Green Star Advisory Committee and chairs the Technical Advisory Group which is overseeing the transformative new version of Green Star to be released in September 2020.

 “Green Star has undoubtably changed the property market in Australia over the last 17 years and led to improved environmental and health and wellbeing outcomes in buildings.
 It has influenced the supply chain to deliver better products, helped educate designers, builders and developers to deliver better buildings, and been used as a de facto sustainability standard on hundreds of projects that aren’t seeking formal certification.
 I am looking forward to playing a small part in the continual evolution of Green Star to raise the bar for all buildings as we strive to achieve a climate positive future.”